 Before you can deliver your applications and desktops to your users, you first have to set up one or more pools of production instances – this defines the “capacity” of your account.
 Each production pool corresponds to a specific instance type (e.g., # of vCPUs/core, memory, and GPU).
 You can set up your production pool capacity to power on/off dynamically based on user demand.
-Elastic Instance Management or “elasticity” is a rule-engine in the Frame platform that allows an administrator to configure instant-access to instances by defining how many instances should be started at specific times and circumstances.
-Admins can manage capacity for their users by clicking “Capacity” listed on the left side of the Dashboard.
+Elastic Instance Management or “elasticity” is a rule-engine in the Frame platform that allows an administrator to configure instant-access to instances by defining how many instances should be started at specific times.
+Admins can schedule capacity for their users by clicking “Capacity” listed on the left side of the Dashboard.

 Three key parameters define the capacity of each production pool: